AP Japanese Language and Culture

 About the Exam

-The AP Japanese Language and Culture Exam will test your ability to apply communication skills developed in the course, including interpreting different types of written and audio texts, writing to and speaking with others, and presenting your ideas in written and spoken Japanese.
-Throughout the exam, you’ll be asked to demonstrate your understanding of Japanese-speaking cultures.
+The AP Japanese Language and Culture Exam will test your ability to apply communication skills developed in the course and ask you to demonstrate your understanding of Japanese-speaking culture.

 The input method for typing Japanese is the Google Japanese IME, which allows you to type in different modes including hiragana, katakana, and kanji.
 Instructions are provided on the exam screens.